-Throughout 2022 the staff and students reflected on and refined practices consistent with the Whole School Well-being Framework and the Diocesan Well-being Framework.
+Throughout 2023 the staff and students reflected on and refined practices consistent with the Whole School Well-being Framework and the Diocesan Well-being Framework.
 The staff worked through shared beliefs and practices for well-being and Positive Behaviour for Learning (PBL).
-The trial of Highway Heroes as an evidence-based program to support the Well-being framework has led to whole school implementation for 2023.
+The trial of Highway Heroes as an evidence-based program to support the Well-being framework has led to successful whole school implementation throughout 2023.

-The school's Pastoral Care Worker re-introduced the 'Season's for Growth' program.
+The school's Pastoral Care Worker facilitated the 'Season's for Growth' program.
 Seasons for Growth aims to support young people to understand their feelings, help them develop skills for coping, restore self-confidence and educate them about the grief process.
 The program is underpinned by evidence about resilience, emotional competence and identity.

-The Friendship Respect Openness Growth Social-Skills (F.R.O.G.S) program ran with selected female students in Years 3,5, and 6.
+The Friendship Respect Openness Growth Social-Skills (F.R.O.G.S) program ran with selected students in Years 3,5, and 6.
 Facilitated by the school counsellor, the F.R.O.G.S program is an intervention that focuses on social anxiety and social skills, particularly regarding friendship.
 The program aims to assist students in understanding their strengths and weaknesses, understanding emotions and healthy conflict resolution.

-Boys in Year 6 participated in the 'Top Blokes - Stepping Up.'
-Participants worked with external presenters to learn about expressing healthy masculinity and developing an awareness of positive and negative mental health and people who can support them.
-Other sessions included cyber-safety, positive relationships, recognising and responding to peer pressure, and developing resilience towards significant change, such as transitioning to high school.
+Students in Year 6 participated in a Headspace presentation particularly geared towards managing mental health in the transition to High School.
+Other sessions included cybersafety, positive relationships, recognising and responding to peer pressure, and developing resilience towards significant change, such as transitioning to high school.